 13. You are responsible for programming a scanner that is used to create a list of all the different colors of paint that are needed repaint a house.
-As you scan the walls and fixtures around the house, the scanner takes input in the form of different colors, for example: red, yellow, blue, brown, yellow, yellow, yellow, green, blue, etc.
+As you scan the walls and fixtures around the house the scanner takes input in the form of different colors: red, yellow, blue, brown, yellow, yellow, yellow, green, blue.

-As you scan around the house the scanner may scan the same color twice (window frames, baseboards, etc. may happen to have the same color)
+As you scan around the house you might scan the same color twice (window frame, baseboards, etc.)

-Create a program that generates list of only 8 colors (selected randomly from the list of the 12 different colors shown below).
+Create a program that generates list of 50 colors selected randomly from a list of 10 different colors (of your choice).